SPLAB-UFCG/Moenda/README.md

 /home/user/sut/markdown.md
-1:4     error     The first section of the file does not start with H1     firstSectionStartsWithHx() 1:4     error     The file does not have increasing and decreasing sections     hasNeighboringSections() 15:76   error     "This line must not exceed 75 characters."     hasLineAboveXCharacters() 51:-  error    "This file is expected to have a maximum of 50 lines"   lineCounter()
+1:4     error     The first section of the file does not start with H1     firstSectionStartsWithHx() 1:4     error     The file does not have increasing and decreasing sections     NeighboringSections() 15:76   error     "This line must not exceed 75 characters."
+LineAboveXCharacters() 51:-  error    "This file is expected to have a maximum of 50 lines"   lineCounter()

 * 4 problem(s) (4 errors)